-MAC candidates who complete all of the curriculum requirements for both program concentrations are eligible to hold sit for license exams as both Professional School Counselor and Professional Counselor.
+MAC candidates who complete all of the curriculum requirements for both program concentrations are eligible to hold sit for licensure exams as both Licensed Professional School Counselor and Licensed Professional Counselor.

 The process for becoming licensed in each of these areas is outlined above.